soanni/codenvy/wsmaster/codenvy-ldap/README.md

      *  ANONYMOUS -  Anonymous search followed by user simple bind.
      *  DIRECT -  Direct Bind.
 Compute user DN from format string and perform simple bind.
      *  SASL - SASL bind search.
+- __ldap.auth.dn_format__ - Resolves an entry DN by using String#format.
+This resolver is typically used when an entry DN can be formatted directly from the user identifier.
+For instance, entry DNs of the form  uid=dfisher,ou=people,dc=ldaptive,dc=org could be formattedfrom uid=%s,ou=people,dc=ldaptive,dc=org.
+The example: _CN=%1$s,CN=Users,DC=ad,DC=codenvy-dev,DC=com_

 #### Connection configuration